Leek, Spring Herb and Cheese Soufflé Casserole

 One of my favorite breakfast/brunch dishes…though I make it equally as much for a light dinner, and look forward to leftovers for lunch the next day.

-1 pound leeks (white and pale-green parts only), quartered lengthwise, cut into 1/8-inch slices and rinsed well (about 4 cups)
+- 1 pound leeks white and pale-green parts only, quartered lengthwise, cut into 1/8-inch slices and rinsed well (about 4 cups)

-salt and pepper, to taste
+- salt and pepper to taste

-1/2 cup all-purpose flour
+- 1/2 cup all-purpose flour

-2 1/2 cups whole milk
+- 2 1/2 cups whole milk

-6 large eggs, separated
+- 6 large eggs separated

-5 1/2 ounces Gruyere cheese, grated (1 1/2 cups)
+- 5 1/2 ounces Gruyere cheese grated (1 1/2 cups)

-1 tablespoon finely chopped fresh parsley
+- 1 tablespoon fresh parsley finely chopped

-1 tablespoon finely chopped fresh dill
+- 1 tablespoon fresh dill finely chopped

 - 1 tablespoon fresh chives finely chopped

-Melt 1 tablespoon butter in a large skillet over medium-high heat, then add leeks and cook, stirring often, until softened and bright green, about 3 minutes.
+- Melt 1 tablespoon butter in a large skillet over medium-high heat, then add leeks and cook, stirring often, until softened and bright green, about 3 minutes.
 Season with salt and pepper; let cool.
 (Leeks can be made 1 day ahead and refrigerated.)

-Butter a 9-by-13-inch baking dish.
+- Butter a 9-by-13-inch baking dish.
 Place 1/2 cup Parmesan in dish, and tilt dish to coat bottom and sides well.
 Pour out and discard excess cheese.

-In a heavy saucepan over medium heat, melt 1 stick butter.
+- In a heavy saucepan over medium heat, melt 1 stick butter.
 Whisk in flour and cook, whisking constantly, for 1 minute or until well combined and heated.
 Gradually add milk, whisking constantly until batter is very smooth.
 Add 1 teaspoon salt, season with pepper, and continue whisking until soufflé base is smooth, shiny and thick, about 12 minutes.

-Preheat oven to 400º.
+- Preheat oven to 400º.
 Transfer soufflé base to a bowl, and beat in egg yolks 1 at a time, beating thoroughly after each addition.
 Add Gruyere, the remaining Parmesan, leeks and herbs and beat until well combined.

 - In the bowl of a stand mixer using the whisk attachment, beat egg whites with 1/2 teaspoon salt until stiff peaks form (you can also do this by hand if you don’t have a stand mixer, though it will take a little longer!)
 Fold whites gently but thoroughly into soufflé base, one-third at a time (a few streaks of whites may remain and that’s fine.)
 Spoon soufflé mixture into baking dish; bake until puffed and golden, 35 to 40 minutes.

 Amy Maltzan is an avid home cook, gardener and occasional blogger.
 More of her seasonally focused recipes are available at eggsonsunday.wordpress.com.
 This recipe is from our current March/April 2015 issue, which also features this recipe.